mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

     ```./pianoPlayPi.py partitures/partiture_hand_1.txt partitures/partiture_hand_2.txt```

-**NOTE: Music sheets for dual hand as in real life shouldn't contains the same notes at the same time, there is no reason to play with two hands the same notes.**
+**NOTE: Music sheets for dual hand simulated piano, as in real life, shouldn't contains the same notes (or piano key) at the same time, there is no reason to play with two hands the same notes.**

 ### **MUSIC SHEETS**